santhosh7403/realword-app-leptos-axum/README.md

 </picture>

 This is another Leptos demo application that I worked on as part of my learning Rust/Leptos and carrying out experiments.
 This one is little more complex  compared to the previously shared one [ demo-tools-app-leptos-07-actix-tailwind ](https://github.com/santhosh7403/demo-tools-app-leptos-07-actix-tailwind).
-I hope this code may help anyone who is considering Leptos framework in their next project and wants a hands-on or a peek on more real-world working example.
+I hope this code may help someone who is considering Leptos framework in their next project and wants a hands-on approach or a peek into a more real-world working example.

-There also a sqlite version which has only few steps to run whereas postgres version (this one) has few more DB setup steps, though UI & function wise same.
-The sqlite version is [ here ](https://github.com/santhosh7403/realword-app-leptos-axum-sqlite)
+There is also a sqlite version which has only few simple steps to run whereas postgres version (this one) require more DB setup steps, though UI & function wise is same.
+The sqlite version is available[ here ](https://github.com/santhosh7403/realword-app-leptos-axum-sqlite)

-Before proceeding to clone, you may take a look on the [ screenshots here ](https://github.com/santhosh7403/realword-app-leptos-axum/blob/main/App_Screenshots.md), that will give a quick good insight into this app and you can decide.
+Before proceeding to clone, you may take a look at the [ screenshots here ](https://github.com/santhosh7403/realword-app-leptos-axum/blob/main/App_Screenshots.md), that will give a quick good glance into this app and you can decide.